 When you are hit by ransomware you might think about paying the ransom and have it solved.
 Well – it is not what we recommend.

 Paying does not always pay off.
 Besides the moral aspect, remember that you are dealing with criminals, and they might not keep the deal or still sell your data afterward.

-According to the State of Ransomware 2021 report by Sophos, only 65% of the encrypted data is restored after the ransom is paid.
+According to the State of Ransomware 2021 report by Sophos, only 65% of the encrypted data is restored after paying the ransom.
 Another statistic says that the average bill for resolving a ransomware attack, including downtime, people time, device cost, network cost, lost opportunity, ransom paid, etc., was $1.85 million.

-When the day comes, and your business faces a ransomware outbreak, here are 8 points to follow:
+When the day comes, and your business faces a ransomware attack, here are 8 points to follow: